helm/charts/incubator/oauth2-proxy/README.md

 ## Configuration

-The following tables lists the configurable parameters of the oauth-proxy chart and their default values.
+The following tables lists the configurable parameters of the oauth2-proxy chart and their default values.

 Parameter | Description | Default
 --- | --- | ---